 By passing aquarium water near to the UV bulb, those organisms can be damaged or killed by the UV rays, resulting in aquarium water with reduced levels of free-floating algae and disease pathogens.

-UV sterilisers consist of a UV bulb, ballast, and a power supply.
+Aquarium UV sterilisers consist of a UV bulb, ballast, and a power supply.
 To get them working you either need to buy an internal filter with a built-in UV, or use a powerhead, pump or external filter to connect to the unit’s hosetails, and pump aquarium water through the unit.

 An external power filter is ideal, as it will also pre-filter the water of physical debris, enabling better penetration of the UV light.
-A UV can be placed inline, either on the inlet or outlet tube of an external filter and hidden away in the aquarium cabinet.
+A UV can be placed inline, either on the inlet or outlet tube of an external canister filter and hidden away in the aquarium cabinet.

-Most UV sterilisers have either an aquarium volume, a maximum recommended flow rate, or both, stated on the packaging.
-Contact time is absolutely key to effective sterilisation, so the slower the water flow through the unit, the more time the pathogens spend exposed to harmful UV, and the more effective it will be.
+Most aquarium UV sterilisers have either an aquarium volume, a maximum recommended flow rate, or both, stated on the packaging.
+Contact time is absolutely key to effective sterilization, so the slower the water flow through the unit, the more time the pathogens spend exposed to harmful UV, and the more effective it will be.

 You can’t have too much UV, but you can have too much water flow through the UV, so select a unit that will cope with the flow rate from your pump or filter, or turn the filter flow down.
-For large systems or powerful pumps, multiple UV units can be fitted inline to increase the contact time and UV sterilisation capacity.
+For large systems or powerful pumps, multiple UV lights can be fitted inline to increase the contact time and UV sterilisation capacity.

 A bypass or even a small, separate pump can be used in order to ensure that flow rates are nice and slow through the unit.

-Changing the bulb
+Changing the aquarium UV bulb

-UV bulb performance drops off rapidly, so ideally they should be changed every six to 12 months.
+UV lamp performance drops off rapidly, so ideally they should be changed every six to 12 months.
 Handle UV bulbs carefully so as not to break them.
 They sit inside another glass tube called a quartz, which needs to be clean and free of limescale in order to let the UV light penetrate through the quartz, and affect the water.

 Clean or replace the quartz at the same time as you change the UV bulb, and check the O rings and seals too.
 Use gloves to avoid getting greasy fingerprints on the bulb or quartz.